neurobagel/documentation/docs/user_guide/config.md

 on the same domain, because you can set a different subdirectory for each (e.g. `myinstitute.org/federate`, `myinstitute.org/query`, ...).

-To do so, uncomment and set the corresponding variable in the `.env` file:
+To host one or more of your portal services on a subdirectory of your domain (e.g. `mydomain.org/federate`), uncomment and set the following variable(s) to the desired subdirectory path(s) in the `.env` file:

 - `NB_QUERY_APP_BASE_PATH` for the query tool
 - `NB_FAPI_BASE_PATH` for the federation API